In This Article

 Lip tinting treatments have historically followed more of a "color within the lines" type of procedure, but Drummond uses a methodology (safe for all skin tones) native to PFrankMD Skin Salon.
 "While others offer lip tattoo, we exclusively offer this special technique, which includes shading, lining and pixilating (small dots)."

 Drummond suggests a "light tint" for that subtle, plumped effect—as people say about the perfect lipstick, it should be like your lips, but better.
 However, that doesn't mean you have to go with a light look if you don't feel that's what you want out of the procedure.
 "Each shade is customized to match your lip color, and what you want," he tells us.
 "As a professional makeup artist, I work with you to create your perfect custom shade."

 Drummond shared with us you can enjoy a lip tint for up to two years without any retouching.
 If you don't like the shade that was chosen for you, it can be adjusted after the healing process (which takes about five to ten days) is over.

 A topical numbing cream is applied, so you'll feel only a light stippling sensation as the pigment is applied.
 As for side effects, Drummond says that if you're working with an experienced professional, you shouldn't have any issues.

 You may be in the chair for about an hour and a half, according to Drummond, so be sure to block out an extra long lunch break.

 Not ready to book your appointment just yet?
-Here are some of Byrdie's favorite subtle lip colors to test in the meantime.
+Check out some of Byrdie's favorite subtle lip colors to test in the meantime.